hellbrueck/simple-tcpserver/README.md

 if you do not want to install ncat use the dockerized versions in docker hub https://hub.docker.com/

+	docker pull hellbruh/simple-tcpserver

+	docker run -it -p 11211:11211 hellbruh/simple-tcpserver

+you can kill and stop via Ctrl-P Ctrl-Q and docker stop (see below)

 or build you own image with [Dockerfile](./docker/Dockerfile) [here](./docker) provided for the echo server (change directory to folder docker)

 	docker build -t simple-tcpserver .